abhijeet1069/CS/Software-Engineering/Clean_Code/9_Unit_Test.md

 - End to End Tests : Here we test the entire application, and see that the application is meeting business requirements.
-These tests can include performance testing, regression testing and security testing (These take the longest time)
+These tests can include performance testing, regression testing and security testing (These take the longest time).
+For ex : Selenium

 - Integration Tests : Integrate components and test
-	We don't test the entire application but only the various integration
+	We don't test the entire application but only the various integration.
+For ex, SpringBootTest, TestContainers

 - Component Tests : Test each component individually like frontend or backend For example, mocking database to verify the happy and unhappy paths of your application

-- Unit Tests : Base of the pyramid containing most tests
+- Unit Tests : Base of the pyramid containing most tests.
+For ex: JUnit, Mockito

 ## Use Test Driven Development